 The Company's subsidiary and VIE in the Philippines participate in government mandated, multiemployer, defined contribution plans, including Social Security System ("SSS Benefits"), Home Development Mutual Fund ("Pag-IBIG Fund") and Philippine Health Insurance Corporation ("PhilHealth").
 Pursuance to these plans certain retirement, medical and housing benefits are provided to full-time employees.
 Obligations for contributions to these defined contribution plans are recognized as expenses in the consolidated statements of comprehensive loss as incurred.
-The total amounts for such employee benefits were RMB717, RMB1,335 and RMB2,836 for the years ended December 31, 2014, 2015 and 2016, respectively.
+The total amounts for such employee benefits were RMB1,335, RMB2,836 and RMB3,351 for the years ended December 31, 2015, 2016 and 2017, respectively.

-In addition, the Company's subsidiaries and VIE in the Philippines also participate in a defined benefits plan, which was unfunded as of December 31, 2016.
+In addition, the Company's subsidiaries and VIE in the Philippines also participate in a defined benefits plan, which was unfunded as of December 31, 2017.
 The liability recognized in the consolidated balance sheets in respect of defined benefit plan is the present value of the defined benefit obligation at the end of the reporting period.
 Changes in the present value of the defined benefit obligation is included in operating expenses in the consolidated statements of comprehensive loss.
 The defined benefit obligation is calculated annually by independent actuaries using the projected unit credit method.
-The total liability for such employee benefits were RMB674 and RMB1,918 as of December 31, 2015 and 2016, respectively.
+The total liability for such employee benefits were RMB1,918 and RMB2,245 as of December 31, 2016 and 2017, respectively.

-r Taxation
+s Taxation